 Tesla’s rise over the past year has been astounding.
 In 2020 alone, Tesla stock gained 740% and Tesla became one of the largest companies in the world by market cap.

 Still, we think Tesla has a lot more room to grow.
+Tesla’s revenue is forecast to grow 31% over the next 3 years.
 After years of dealing with manufacturing setbacks, Tesla is finally rolling hundreds of thousands of cars off its assembly lines and getting closer to releasing its first fully self-driving vehicles.
 Going forward, Tesla can also leverage its leading battery technology to upend traditional energy markets.

 Tesla stock is risky, especially since the company is extremely overvalued based on traditional earnings metrics.
 However, we recommend Tesla as a strong buy based on the potential for this company to become one of the most important businesses in the world over the next few years.